asunlabs/learn-blockchain/dependencies/chainlink/readme.md

 }
 ```

-> The import line imports an interface named AggregatorV3Interface.
-Interfaces define functions without their implementation, which leaves inheriting contracts to define the actual implementation themselves.
+> The import line imports an interface named AggregatorV3Interface. **Interfaces define functions without their implementation**, which leaves inheriting contracts to define the actual implementation themselves.
 In this case, AggregatorV3Interface defines that all v3 Aggregators have the function latestRoundData.
 You can see the complete code for the AggregatorV3Interface on GitHub.

-> The constructor() {} initializes an interface object named priceFeed that uses AggregatorV3Interface and connects specifically to a proxy aggregator contract that is already deployed at 0x9326BFA02ADD2366b30bacB125260Af641031331.
+> The **constructor**() {} initializes an interface object named priceFeed that uses AggregatorV3Interface and **connects specifically to a proxy aggregator contract** that is already deployed at **0x9326BFA02ADD2366b30bacB125260Af641031331**.
 The interface allows your contract to run functions on that deployed aggregator contract.

 > The getLatestPrice() function calls your priceFeed object and runs the latestRoundData() function.
-When you deploy the contract, it initializes the priceFeed object to point to the aggregator at 0x9326BFA02ADD2366b30bacB125260Af641031331, which is the proxy address for the Kovan ETH / USD data feed.
-Your contract connects to that address and executes the function.
-The aggregator connects with several oracle nodes and aggregates the pricing data from those nodes.
-The response from the aggregator includes several variables, but getLatestPrice() returns only the price variable.
+When you deploy the contract, it initializes the priceFeed object to point to the aggregator at 0x9326BFA02ADD2366b30bacB125260Af641031331, which is **the proxy address for the Kovan ETH / USD data feed**.

+> **Your contract connects to that address** and executes the function.
+The aggregator connects with several oracle nodes and aggregates the pricing data from those nodes. **The response from the aggregator includes several variables, but getLatestPrice() returns only the price variable**.

 <details>
-<summary>Heads-up</summary>
+<summary>Notice</summary>

 > If you have not already configured your MetaMask wallet and funded it with testnet ETH, follow the instructions in the Deploy Your First Smart Contract to set that up.
 You can get testnet ETH at https://faucets.chain.link/kovan/.

+> You can run your own oracle networks that provide data to smart contracts similar to the AggregatorV3Interface, but first, you should learn how to configure your contracts to pay oracles using LINK tokens.

 </details>

-### Compile, deploy, and run the contract

-> Deploy the PriceConsumerV3 smart contract on the Kovan testnet.

-1. Open the example contract in Remix.
-Remix opens and shows the contents of the smart contract.

-1. Because the code is already written, you can start the compile step.
-On the left side of Remix, click the Solidity Compiler tab to view the compiler settings.

-1. Use the default compiler settings.
-Click the Compile PriceConsumerV3.sol button to compile the contract.
-Remix automatically detects the correct compiler version depending on the pragma that you specify in the contract.
-You can ignore warnings about unused local variables in this example.

-1. On the Deploy tab, select the Injected Web3 environment.
-This contract specifically requires Web3 because it connects with another contract on the blockchain.
-Running in a JavaScript VM will not work.

-1. Because the example contract has several imports, Remix might select another contract to deploy by default.
-In the Contract section, select the PriceConsumerV3 contract to make sure that Remix deploys the correct contract.

-1. Click Deploy to deploy the contract to the Kovan testnet.
-MetaMask opens and asks you to confirm payment for deploying the contract.
-Make sure MetaMask is set to the Kovan network before you accept the transaction.
-Because these transactions are on the blockchain, they are not reversible.

-1. In the MetaMask prompt, click Confirm to approve the transaction and spend your testnet ETH required to deploy the contract.

-1. After a few seconds, the transaction completes and your contract appears under the Deployed Contracts list in Remix.
-Click the contract dropdown to view its variables and functions.

-1. Click getLatestPrice to show the latest price from the aggregator contract.
-The latest price appears just below the button.
-The returned price is an integer, so it is missing its decimal point.

-1. You can run your own oracle networks that provide data to smart contracts similar to the AggregatorV3Interface, but first, you should learn how to configure your contracts to pay oracles using LINK tokens.

 ## Random Numbers: Using Chainlink VRF